How do fundraising consultants charge?

 More details on our fundraising consultancy services.

-To discuss how we can support your charity, please get in touch.
+To discuss how we can support your charity, the costs involved and expected returns please get in touch.